Mustafa-Awami/Lara2fa/README.md

 ## Step 5️⃣

-Run migration command to migrate the newly add tables:
+Run the migration command to migrate the newly added tables:
 ```bash
 php artisan migrate
 ```